katarighe/morse-code/README.md

 # Morse Code <a name="about-project"></a>

-**Morse Code** is a Ruby code that decodes morse-coded messages using a few simple steps, it is done as part of our first Ruby projects.
+**Morse Code** is a Ruby code that decodes morse-coded messages using a few simple steps.
+It is done as part of our first Ruby projects.

 ## 🛠 Built With <a name="built-with"></a>